dale-wilson/HighQueue/README.md

 HighQueue -- A <b>High</b> performance <b>Queue</b> -- is a mechanism for message passing between components of a system.
 It is most often used to pass messages between two or more threads in the same process, but it can also be used for interprocess communication by putting the HighQueue in shared memory.

-HighStages is framework for creating the processing Stages -- the units that can be assembled into a processing pipeline.
+HighStages is framework for creating <b>High</b> performance processing <b>Stages</b>.
+Stages are units that can be assembled into a processing pipeline.
 HighStages defines tools for developing the Stages.
 When Stages are running within different threads, the messages are passed using a HighQueue.
 When they are running within the same thread a direct virtual call is used to pass the message.
 It is still under active development.
 Eventually it will also provide the support needed to instantiate and configure those Stages, assemble them into a pipeline and run the resulting program.

-As of this writing (mid-January, 2015) HighQueue is relatively stable (although its documentation is lagging behind)
+As of this writing (mid-January, 2015) HighQueue is reasonably stable.

-HighStages is still undergoing rapid developemnt and the corresponding rapid changes as it evolves into a complete, stable system.
+HighStages is still undergoing rapid development as it evolves into a complete system.

 ##Overview